Vata Dosha is the physical energy of motion and circulation in our body and mind!

 Bringing the balance back and pacifying aggravation ailments

-- Prioritising and focussing on few tasks or things that really matter rather than investing oneself in multiple projects
+- Prioritizing and focussing on a few tasks or things that really matter rather than investing oneself in multiple projects.

 - Regular self-massage by warming oils such as sesame oil and ghee.
 In Ayurveda, it is known as Abhyanga.
 Shared below is an excellent demonstration of conducting Abhyanga.